 Where can I bet on sports in New Jersey?

-At present, there are eight locations where you can bet on sports in New Jersey.
-They are:
+At present, there are nine locations where you can bet on sports in New Jersey.
+Here are the known partnerships and sportsbooks open:

 Monmouth Park Racetrack